XBraid/xbraid/docs/Introduction.md

 their application.
 Every new application has its own issues to address and this will help us to improve both the algorithm and the software.

-For support, please email `xbraid-support@llnl.gov`.
-This email address automically interfaces with our issue tracker and notifies all developers of the pending support request.
+For support, please post issues to the XBraid Github issue tracker.

 # Overview of the XBraid Algorithm {#braidoverview}